2vrxjtz5yr-ui/2vrxjtz5yr-ui.github.io/The Essential Cuban Cookbook/recipe-creation-guide.md

 ---

-## MANAGING THE MASTER INDEX
+## MANAGING THE INDEX

-The master index (`mastering-pasta.html`) should be updated in alphabetical order.
+The index (`essential-cuban-cookbook.html`) should be updated in alphabetical order.

 **When adding multiple recipes:**
 1. Read the current index file
-2. Identify where each new recipe belongs alphabetically
+2. Identify where each new recipe belongs alphabetically (by English name)
 3. Rewrite the entire file with all recipes in correct alphabetical order
 4. Don't use string replacement - it's error-prone with multiple insertions

 **Alphabetization rules:**
+- Use the English name for alphabetization
-- Numbers come first (e.g., "3-2-1 Brine")
+- Numbers come first if any
 - Ignore articles (The, A, An) if present
-- "Béchamel with Onion" comes after "Béchamel"
 - Special characters: accents are alphabetized normally (é = e)

 ---